-Voice commands can be used to operate the uconnectTM phone and to navigate through the uconnectTM phone menu structure.
-Voice commands are required after most uconnectTM phone prompts.
+Voice commands can be used to operate the UConnect® system and to navigate through the UConnect® menu structure.
+Voice commands are required after most UConnect® system prompts.
 You will be prompted for a specific command and then guided through the available options.

-Prior to giving a voice command, one must wait for the beep, which follows the "Ready" prompt or another prompt.

-- For certain operations, compound commands can be used.
+- Prior to giving a voice command, one must wait for the beep, which follows the "Ready" prompt or another prompt. - For certain operations, compound commands can be used.
 For example, instead of saying "Setup" and then "Phone Pairing," the following compound command can be said: "Setup Phone Pairing." - For each feature explanation in this section, only the combined form of the voice command is given.
-You can also break the commands into parts and say each part of the command when you are asked for it.
+You can also break the commands into parts and say each part of the command, when you are asked for it.
 For example, you can use the combined form voice command "Phonebook New Entry," or you can break the combined form command into two voice commands: "Phonebook" and "New Entry."
-Please remember, the uconnectTM phone works best when you talk in a normal conversational tone, as if speaking to someone sitting a few feet/meters away from you.
+Please remember, the UConnect® system works best when you talk in a normal conversational tone, as if speaking to some one sitting eight feet away from you.